 These advanced seminars deal with significant topics in anthropology at the 300 or 400 level.
-Recent offerings have included Social Movements; and Language, Performance, and Power.
-Offered occasionally.

 415. History of Archaeological Thought.

 When faced with wondrous yet puzzling archaeological remains that cover the globe, what were the reactions of scholars and lay people 100 or 500 or 1,000 years ago?
 This course traces the intriguing history of archaeological investigation, from its antiquarian, "treasure hunt" origins to its modern incarnation as a systematic, scientifically driven discipline.
 We examine how the practice of archaeology has been shaped by social and political climates; explore the impact of changing notions toward historical time, human progress and the "other"; and evaluate contemporary theoretical and methodological approaches to the study of the human past.
 Offered as needed.